Puppyburp/12-employee-tracker/README.md

 # CLI Employee Tracker

 ## Description
 A command line interface that allows users to view information stored in a database within their terminal.
-Utilizes node, inquirer, and MySQL.
+Utilizes Node.js, Inquirer, and MySQL.

 ## Usage
 * Install dependencies.